EMH-1005/hello-world/README.md

 # hello-world
 Beginning project.
-I am new to GitHub, and I look forward to learning anything about during my CSP Class.
+I am new to GitHub, and I look forward to learning anything about it during my CSP Class.